sglavoie/sglavoie.github.io-source/content/workflow/0002_using-vimwiki-for-note-taking.md

 ## Conclusion

 In the end, it is a matter of taste as those programs are indeed very distinct.
 Boostnote has a polished interface, is much easier to use and has many settings easily changed.
 Vim/Neovim, on the contrary, requires a lot of initial effort both to understand and to set up according to your needs, but it does deliver a good dose of productivity...
 Eventually <i class="fas fa-laugh-beam"></i>!

+An honorable mention goes to Simplenote, which is a joy to use with mobile devices and allows for quick synchronization between different devices across all the supported platforms.

 Where things really get in favor of Vim, you could mention the extensive help system (command `:help`), the use of macros, words and lines completion, the dot (`.`) command, the many registers at your disposal for different tasks, the impressive amount of plugins available, the ways in which you can configure mappings, functions...
 But that's for a whole new story!